paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

-# Leap into Open Publishing with Docsify-This!
+# Leap into Open Publishing with Docsify-This

 **Follow along during the session • Try the challenges • Share results • Ask questions**